-The Broadcasting Council shall discuss and express its opinion on the general programme policy of the Norwegian Broadcasting Corporation.
+The Broadcasting Council will discuss and express its opinion on the general programme policy of the Norwegian Broadcasting Corporation.

-The Broadcasting Council shall express its opinion on programme matters submitted to it by the Director General, or on programme matters which the Council itself sees reason to address.
+The Broadcasting Council will express its opinion on programme matters submitted to it by the Director General, inter alia based on comments to the programme activity received from the general public, or which the Council itself sees reason to address.